thuzarwin/open-data-sprints/docs/project-training.rst

 - User Testing: Team members take a Socrata course and share experiences

--  Diary Study: Record experiences and thoughts about Socrata Training materials and Socrata Open Data Portal in a journal.
+- Diary Study: Record experiences and thoughts about using Socrata Open Data Portal training in a journal.

 - Online Questionnaire - Surveying target users to learn more about thier needs, wants and desires.